 Layers create a lot of visual interest when you look at a bed.
 They allow you to add different colors and patterns that you can mix and match at different times of the year.
 Not only that, but layers on a bed will keep you warmer when you sleep while still allowing the option of quickly cooling down if you get too warm in the middle of the night.
 Because quilts are usually nice and thin, they are the perfect choice for layered bedding.

 Quilts usually have a lot more going on visually as far as colors and patterns go, and they are essential if you want to pull off a farmhouse style in your room.
 Not to mention that quilts carry emotional weight, as we briefly mentioned above.
 They call to mind our childhoods, our families, and, in many ways, our heritage.
 Because of that, the sight of a quilt can give you a feeling of homecoming more than most other items you might have in your room.
-We know our American-made quilts will do just that for you.
+We know our American-made quilts can add some cozy décor to any home.

 Some people prefer to harken back to a little cottage in the European countryside when they go to make their bed, and for that, you can look no further than a duvet.
 However, even though duvets and quilts tend to paint different pictures in your mind, they’re kissing cousins when you get down to it with just a few key differences between them.

 What Makes a Duvet

 Like quilts, duvets have three different layers: the back, front, and batting.
 Duvet backs and fronts usually don’t have the same colorful, patchwork look to them that quilts have (though ours do).
 But the duvet itself usually comes tucked in a duvet cover, which may come in different colors or with designs stitched in it.
 But the real difference between duvets and quilts is the middle layer.
 Duvets are usually filled with down, feathers, or wool, giving them a more pillowy look than quilts.